 Since Season 23, each Class has 6 additional separate Leaderboards: one for each of the 5 Class Sets and 1 for No (6) Bonus Set (Usually Legacy of Nightmares and Legacy of Dreams builds).

 Monsters killed in Greater Rifts don't drop any loot.
 All the Gold-generating effects (such as Boon of the Hoarder or Goldskin) are also disabled.
-Instead you get massive amount of loot when you finish the rift by killing the Rift Guardian.
+Instead you get a massive amount of loot when you finish the rift by killing the Rift Guardian.